hub2vu/ai2thor-emodied-llm/README.md

 ## Description

-- This is a simple project that uses Chatgpt-4o to control a home robot.
+- This is a simple project that uses LLMs to control a home robot in a simulated environment.
-- The robot is tasked to do a simple cooking task to do it in a simulated home environment.
+- The robot is tasked to do simple cooking tasks in a simulated home environment.
 - The project uses AI2Thor simulator and an iThor environment.
-- The project uses langchains to ineract with openai gpt-4o model.
+- The project supports multiple LLM backends including self-hosted Ollama, OpenAI, Together AI, and Hugging Face models.

 ## Installation